Create a Yates account today!

 After pruning, collect up all the fallen leaves and stems (this helps to reduce the risk of disease), apply some Yates Thrive Roses Flowers Liquid Plant Food and water in well.
 It’s a complete and balanced liquid fertiliser that has been boosted with extra flower promoting potassium.

 Next, spread a layer of mulch, like lucerne or pea straw, around the root zone.
 This helps keep the soil moist by protecting the upper layer of soil from the baking sun.
-Reapply Yates Thrive each week to encourage healthy new foliage growth and lots of flowers.
+Reapply Yates Thrive Roses & Flowers each week, to encourage healthy new foliage growth and lots of flowers.

-New foliage and flower buds can attract awful insect pests like aphids.
-Regular sprays of Yates Rose Gun will help control aphids and caterpillars, as well as diseases like black spot, rust and powdery mildew.
+New foliage and flower buds can attract destructive insect pests.
+Regular sprays with a Yates Rose Gun will help control aphids and caterpillars, as well as diseases like black spot, rust and powdery mildew.

-If you’d like to add a beautiful rose to your garden over summer, potted roses will still be available for planting.
-If you’re planting into a container, use a pot with good drainage holes and fill with a quality potting mix like Yates Premium Potting Mix.
+If you’d like to add a gorgeous rose to your garden over summer, potted roses will still be available for planting.
+If you’re planting into a container, use a pot with good drainage holes and fill it with a quality potting mix, like Yates Premium Potting Mix.

-If your new rose is being planted out into the garden, enrich the soil in the planting hole with some Yates Thrive Natural Blood & Bone, which will encourage the rose to develop a strong healthy root system and gently feed the rose as it establishes.
+Before planting out your new rose, enrich the soil in the planting hole with some Yates Thrive Natural Blood & Bone.
+This encourages the rose to develop a strong healthy root system, gently feeding the rose as it establishes.

 Share